Book Prothrombin Time and INR (PT/INR) Test Near Me

 Frequently Asked Questions

-• Where can I schedule a PT/INR?
+• Where can I schedule a Prothrombin Time and INR (PT/INR) Test?

 Book an appointment {{search_results.num_of_locations}} locations in your area